joppanfx/Pine-Script-Projects/Indicators/JoppanFX | Forex Sessions/README.md

 ---

 ## 📌 Overview
-The **JoppanFX: Forex Sessions** indicator is a time-structured market framework designed to track **global liquidity cycles** across the four major trading sessions:
+The **JoppanFX | Forex Sessions** indicator is a time-structured market framework designed to track **global liquidity cycles** across the four major trading sessions:

 - **Sydney**
 - **Tokyo**